MileHacker Logo

 Local Vendors

-When shopping, support local artisans and vendors directly in markets.
+When you go shopping, support local artisans and vendors directly in markets.
 This helps your money go directly to producers and small business owners.
 For sustainable outdoor gear, explore Patagonia.
-For preservation-minded shopping, visit The Rainforest Site (GreaterGood).
+For conservation-minded shopping, visit The Rainforest Site (GreaterGood).

 Authenticity & Impact